 Don’t cry because it’s over, smile because it happened.

-No matter how hard things are, try and find something to be thankful for, and have an extra helping of stuffing for me.
+No matter how hard things are, try to find something to be thankful for, and have an extra helping of stuffing for me.

 See you at the after party,